Torus Knots in Adjoint Representation

 The adjoint invariants are also applied to study of the Vogel's universality of Chern-Simons theory \cite{Vog} (see also \cite{KhMS} for a latest review), which gives a unified description of various quantities in the adjoint sector of representation theory for all simple Lie algebras in terms of three parameters $\alpha,\beta,\gamma$, which are homogeneous coordinates of the Vogel's projective plane.
 These quantities vary from the Chern-Simons partition function \cite{MkrtVes12} to the Racah matrix \cite{MMuniv} involving the adjoint representation and its descendants \cite{ManeIsaevKrivMkrt}.
 Notably, in \cite{MMM,BM}, one of us constructed universal invariants for the torus knots \(T[2,2n+1]\), \(T[3,3n\pm 1]\), and \(T[4,2n+1]\).
 Extending this construction to more general knots, however, has not yet been possible.

-Moreover, there is also a pure knot theory application: the knowledge of the adjoint invariant allows one to evaluate the fundamental HOMFLY-PT of the reversed $2$-cable knot $K$, which has a peculiar ``panhandle'' shape, in accordance with \cite[Eq.(2)]{MSSS} \be H_{[1]}^{C_{2}(K)}(q,A) = \frac{1}{D_{[1]}(q,A)}\big(1 + D_{\mathrm{Adj}}(q,A)H_{\mathrm{Adj}}^{(K)}(q,A)\big), \ee and similarly for link \cite[Eq.(33)]{MSSS}, where $H_R$ denotes the (reduced) HOMFLY-PT invariant colored with the Young diagram $R$ and normalized to unknot, and $D_{[1]}$ ($D_{\mathrm{Adj}}$) is the quantum dimension of the fundamental (adjoint) representation.
-An important point is that the invariants are here taken in the vertical framework \cite{MSSS,AM}.
+Moreover, there is also a pure knot theory application: the knowledge of the adjoint invariant allows one to evaluate the fundamental HOMFLY-PT polynomial of the reversed $2$-cable knot $K$,\footnote{An important point is that the invariants are here taken in the vertical framework \cite{MSSS,AM}.} \be H_{[1]}^{C_{2}(K)}(q,A) = \frac{1}{D_{[1]}(q,A)}\big(1 + D_{\mathrm{Adj}}(q,A)H_{\mathrm{Adj}}^{(K)}(q,A)\big), \ee and similarly for links \cite[Eq.(33)]{MSSS}, where $H_R$ denotes the (reduced) HOMFLY-PT invariant colored with the Young diagram $R$ and normalized to unknot, and $D_{[1]}$ ($D_{\mathrm{Adj}}$) is the quantum dimension of the fundamental (adjoint) representation.
+In accordance with \cite[Eq.(2)]{MSSS}, this polynomial has a peculiar ``panhandle'' shape for torus knots, the case we deal with in this paper.

-The simplest class of knots that we study here is the torus knots \(T[m,n]\).
-They are given by a pair of coprime numbers $m$ and $n$ (otherwise yielding a multi-component link).
-More concretely, we calculate the HOMFLY-PT invariant for these knots in the adjoint representation and in the topological framing so that formula (\ref{cab}) looks as \be H_{[1]}^{C_{2}(T[m,n])}(q,A) = \frac{1}{D_{[1]}(q,A)}\big(1 + A^{-2(m-1)n}D_{\mathrm{Adj}}(q,A)H_{\mathrm{Adj}}^{(T[m,n])}(q,A)\big), \ee where we manifestly take into account the factor of transition to the vertical framing \cite{MSSS}.
-Using the Rosso-Jones formula \cite{RJ,LZ} allows us to present an answer for the adjoint HOMFLY-PT polynomial of arbitrary \emph{torus knots}.
+The torus knots \(T[m,n]\) are given by a pair of coprime numbers $m$ and $n$ (otherwise yielding a multi-component link), and are described as a contour put on a two-dimensional torus without self-intersections winding $n$ times around one cycle of the torus, and $m$ times around the other one (hence, $m\leftrightarrow n$ symmetry).
+Formula (\ref{cab}) for these knots becomes\footnote{The torus knot polynomial is here in the topological framing, hence, an additional factor of transition to the vertical framing $A^{-2(m-1)n}$ \cite{MSSS}.} \be H_{[1]}^{C_{2}(T[m,n])}(q,A) = \frac{1}{D_{[1]}(q,A)}\big(1 + A^{-2(m-1)n}D_{\mathrm{Adj}}(q,A)H_{\mathrm{Adj}}^{(T[m,n])}(q,A)\big), \ee and the panhandle shape of this polynomial means that, at $m<n$, it is a sum\footnote{Note that the condition $m<n$ is essential: restoring the symmetry of the torus knot $T(m,n)$ in $m$ and $n$ (topological framing) requires vanishing certain leading coefficients in Laurent polynomial $[1-2m; 2m-1]_A$ when $m>n$.} of quite a non-trivial ($n$-dependent) polynomial of $A$ and $q$ $[1-2m; 2m-1]_A$ of maximal degree $2m-1$ in $A$, and minimal degree $1-2m$, and of a simple panhandle polynomial of the degree growing with $n$.

+Thus, we focus here on torus knots as a sufficiently large class of knots that admit a relatively simple evaluation of their invariants, and on the adjoint representation, which is, on the one hand, essential for various applications (the Vogel's universality, panhandle polynomials, etc.), and on the other hand, rather nontrivial, since the decomposition of its powers into irreducible representations contains nontrivial multiplicities.
+The evaluation of the HOMFLY-PT polynomial $H_R(q,A)$ is based on the Rosso-Jones formula \cite{RJ,LZ}, which, in turn, is based on the realization of $H_R(q,A)$ in terms of the ${\cal R}$-matrix of the algebra $U_q(sl_N)$ ($|q|<1$) in the representation $R$ \cite{RT}.
+Using the Rosso-Jones formula \cite{RJ,LZ} allows us to present the answer for the adjoint HOMFLY-PT polynomial of arbitrary torus knots.

 \paragraph{Notation.} In this paper, we adopt the following notation: